Cranwell Parish Church - Welcome

 BAPTISM AND CONFIRMATION

 In baptism, we thank God for his gift of life and publicly acknowledge his love.
 In the Anglican Church it is common to baptise young children; this is sometimes known, outside the church, as christening.
-Baptism is a 'sacrament' in the Christian tradition that is traced back to Jesus himself being baptised in the river Jordan.
+Baptism is a sacrament in the Christian tradition that is traced back to Jesus himself being baptised in the river Jordan.

 Confirmation marks the point in the Christian journey where those who have been baptised as children make a firm commitment to Christian discipleship through prayer and the laying on of hands by a bishop.